jatin69/jatin69.github.io/README.md

 - Some ununsed files are still kept, incase they come in handy in future
 - The current css is around `125KB` which is very huge.
 We could use purgecss, but github pages deployment won't do it for us.
 We could deploy to `netifly` or `now` but that defeats the purpose.
 The purpose is to keep it all simple and on github pages for now, because ultimately gatsby site is a better choice.
 Jekyll is quick to prototype and therefore it is used.
 - Thus, to save space, bootstrap readable has been commented out.
+- This means, any override to bootstrap must be in `custom.css`
+- `disqus comments` are supported.
+But because comments are rare, i put a manual button to load disqus comments if needed.

 ## Common Operations